Teddy’s parents emigrated to the United States where Edward Copeland Dixon was born in New York City in March 1920.

 Advancing through France, Teddy was in Strasbourg in December 1944 before crossing the Hardt Mountains and through Hitler’s Siegfried Line of defences.
 He crossed the River Rhine and on to the City of Wurzburg before heading southeast to Nuremberg.
 It was a rapid advance having entered Germany in March and the following month he arrived at Munich and came face to face with the hell that was Dachau Concentration Camp.

-There was considerable resistance including mortar fire on 28th April (Photograph above shows later that day with Teddy in the foreground) and Teddy’s Squad had some soldiers killed as they continued to move forward.
+There was considerable resistance including mortar fire on 28th April (Top photograph shows later that day with Teddy in the foreground.
+Above left he is in the centre of the picture and on the right of the second photograph) and Teddy’s Squad had some soldiers killed as they continued to move forward.
 Some German Soldiers surrendered during the advance towards Dachau Camp which was immediately beside a large S.S.
 Barracks. - Below left is the S.S.
 Barracks as it looked during the War and on the right is as it looks now.

 Shown above is part of the Dachau Complex which was used by the S.S. for what was referred to as "Business Enterprise"